dougeby/IntuneDocs/intune/app-sdk-android.md

   public static AppPolicy getPolicy();

   /**
-   * Get the currently applicable app policy, taking the context
+  * Get the current app policy.
+This does NOT take the UI (Context) identity into account.
-   * identity into account.
+   * If the current operation has any context (e.g. an Activity) associated with it, use the overload below.
    */
   public static AppPolicy getPolicy(final Context context);